cmput229/Lab_Intro/README.md

 * program style

 ## Submission
 There are 3 files to submit for this assignment.
+They should be committed to the root of your private repo.
 * `lab1.txt`: should contain answers to the questions on this page.
 * `bugs.txt`: should contain descriptions of bugs found in [lab1-broken.s].
 * `lab1.s`: should contain the assembly program you wrote in the last step.